MARIUCHINAS/MARIUCHINAS/README.md

 # 💫 About Me:
-I'm currently working on Games<br>I'm looking to collaborate on projects with other people<br>I'm looking to help with simple c#, c++, godot or python projects<br>I'm currently learning anything I feel like<br>Ask me about anything you want<br>
+I'm currently working on Games in Godot<br>I'm looking to collaborate on projects with other people<br>I'm looking to help with simple c#, c++, godot or python projects<br>I'm currently learning anything I feel like<br>Ask me about anything you want<br>

 ## 🌐 Socials: